 The Bridge Topology feature is available in TayzGrid to provide WAN replication.
 Data is replicated asynchronously so that there is no performance degradation for both caches and the client application.

-Bridge Topology deals with two different in-memory data grid clusters in each location.
+Bridge Topology deals with two different Java In-Memory Data Grid clusters in each location.
 Bridge Topology forms a Bridge in-between both data grid clusters and this Bridge is itself a cluster of two servers for high availability purposes.

-You may have two active datacenters for a combination of regional load balancing and an implied disaster recovery purposes.
+You may have two active datacenters for a combination of regional load balancing and an implied dis aster recovery purpose.
 In this case, you have the following data grids:

-If the one of the active sites goes down, you would typically route all the traffic to your application running in the other active site.
-This traffic is handled seamlessly by this other active site because the in-memory data grid is already replicated through the WAN by the Bridge.
+If one of the active sites goes down, traffic is typically automatically routed to the application on the other active site.
+In such a case the additional traffic is handled seamlessly as the In-Memory Data Grid has already been synchronized through the WAN Replication feature provided by the Bridge.

 Later, when your downed active site comes back up, you can go through a few simple steps and add it back to the Bridge.
 When this happens, this newly added active data grid receives all the data from to other active data grid through the Bridge so both data grids are synchronized.
-And, all of this happens automatically and without stopping your data grid or your application.
+All of this happens automatically and without having to stop your data grid or your application.